 "She's our agent," he adds.

 "And a damn good one, too," she snaps, slamming a file down on the table.
 She glares at me.
 "You, girl, are causing me a hell of a lot of trouble.
 For some reason, this idiot's got it in his head that he needs to help you out of this situation you've got yourself into."

 I didn't get myself into anything, I want to say, but I know this will get me nowhere with this woman, not to mention it's likely to make Kian feel bad.
 For the first time, I notice that he looks tired.
 Really tired.
 I study his face, the dark rings around his eyes and the frown tugging at the corners of his lips.

 "You could listen while I'm talking, you know.
-Or pretend to."
+Or at least pretend to."
 Gladys's voice breaks into my scrutiny of Kian.

 I turn to her, a pleasant smile on my face.
 "I could, yeah, but where's the fun in that?"

 Her lips tighten.
 "I'm doing you a favour, here, girl - "